-How to Turn Off Your Xfinity Wi-Fi Hotspot
+How to Turn Off Your Xfinity Hotspot (And Why You Should)

-In 2013, Comcast launched secondary internet access points in home and business modems for free to their customers, but at what security and privacy costs?
+Xfinity Wi-Fi Home Hotspots provide free secondary internet access points in home and business modems, but at what security and privacy costs?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-In 2013, Comcast unveiled plans to give its Xfinity internet customers additional signals that function as hotspots.
-Since then, Comcast customers and security experts alike have debated how safe and advisable it is to access these hotspots and keep them running.
+Since these hotspots were released, Comcast customers and security experts alike have debated how safe and advisable it is to access these hotspots and keep them running.
 In this article, we present all the points for consideration about this technology so you can decide how to proceed with your network.
 We also recommend the best VPNs to protect your network.

 In this article